"Why are we doing work that A.I. can do?" is a question I keep returning to when discussing the opportunities A.I. provides.

 To bridge this gap, some CEOs have implemented clever strategies.
 For instance, one CEO made ChatGPT the first page to load when opening Chrome for all employees, while another made A.I. accomplishments part of monthly celebrations.

-Celebrating accomplishments is a great way to get started because practical use cases are still sparse for most.
+Celebrating accomplishments is a great way to answer the question of how to use AI, because practical use cases are still sparse for most.
 Ensuring that A.I. tools are genuinely helpful and valuable to users is essential.

 The PEW data shows that a third of users find A.I. extremely (15%) or very useful (20%), while 39% find it somewhat useful.
 These numbers show that even when people use the tool, they sometimes need to learn how to get maximum value.